Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Titrator_Protocol.md

 **Make sure to take your time for each step of the titration process to ensure accuracy and precision of measurements.
 While this protocol is tedious, all steps and specifications are necessary to ensure confident titration measurements.**

+**NEVER PROCEED BEYOND CRM TITRATION STEP UNTIL THE CALCULATED CRM IS ONLY OFF BY <1%  OF THE REPORTED CRM CERTIFICATE------------**

+**Make sure you change the script of Total_Alkanity_wParsing.R if a new acid titrant batch is used by you.
+Steps for changing the values in the script are given below**

 Contents
 - [**Materials**](#Materials)
 - [**Pre-Setup**](#Pre-Setup)